Deploying NeoLoad Web in AWS

 aws –version

-Log in to your AWS account via:
+Log in to your AWS account via the configure argument:

 aws configure